epfl-ada/ada-2024-project-lesfraisestagada/README.md

 An analysis of the difference between the players and PageRank ranks was done to determine if players are significantly more biased than a random walk on the graph.
 Statistical significance was tested using a chi-square test with a number of trial $n$ set to the total number of clicks in all the recorded games.

-## Proposed timeline
+## Team organization

 ### Week 28.10 - 01.11
 Jeremy
-- [x]  Group articles by country first naïve approach
+- [x]  Group articles by country first naïve approach (1.1)

 Bryan
 - [x]  Initial skeleton of `README.md`

 Oriane
-- [x]  First test of visualisation on a map
+- [x]  First test of visualisation on a map (2)

 Theo
 - [x]  Compute success/fail ratio → which articles have high success, high failure.
-Correlation with countries ?
+Correlation with countries (2.3)

 Claire
-- [x]  Compute usage of articles, draw distribution, extract most used, correlation with countries
+- [x]  Compute usage of articles, draw distribution, extract most used, correlation with countries (2.1)

 ### Week 01.11 - 08.11
 Jeremy
-- [x] Refine country calssification with help of an llm in order to have more articles
+- [x] Refine country calssification with help of an llm in order to have more articles (1.1)

 Claire
-- [x] Click counts analysis
+- [x] Click counts analysis (2.1)

 Oriane
-- [x]  Highway paths analysis
+- [x]  Highway paths analysis (2.2)

 Bryan
-- [x]  Random walk analysis
+- [x]  Random walk analysis (3.3)

 Theo
-- [x] Dead ends analysis
+- [x] Dead ends analysis (2.3)

 ### Week 08.11 - 15.11

+Jeremy and Claire
+- [x] Explain the variance in player's click counts with the number of links leading in and out of articles (3.2)
+- [x] Connection between countries (1.2)

 Jeremy
-- [x] Explain the variance in player's click counts with the number of links leading in and out of articles

-Claire
-- [x] Explain the variance in player's click counts with the number of links leading in and out of articles
+- [x] Analyze country distribution in start / target articles of proposed paths (3.1)

 Bryan
-- [x] Refine the random walk analysis
+- [x] Refine the random walk analysis by countries (3.3)

 Oriane
+- [x] Refine the highway paths analysis.
+Normalization and link to countries (2.2)

 Theo
+- [x] Refine the dead ends analysis.
+Normalization by outgoing links and further analysis (2.3)

 Everyone
 - [x] Merge own notebook into `results.py`
 - [x] Write methods in `README.md`

-## Organization within the team
-[TODO: difference with proposed timeline?]
+- [x] Write conclusion in 3.4 of `results.py`

+## Proposed timeline
+### Step 1 (due 06.12)
+Implement feedback from TAs.

+Choose framework for the website.
+Decide which plots to keep and which to discard from the notebook.
+Add interactive plots like a map visualization.
+### Step 3 (due 13.12)
+Implement potential new interactive plots.
+### Step 4 (due 20.12)
+Adapt story text to fit in the website.

 ## Quickstart